Paul Johnson Positive Ageing Award returns in 2026

 Eligibility & Criteria

-• Exceptional leadership in driving initiatives that support positive ageing.
+- Exceptional leadership in driving initiatives that champion positive ageing.

-• Meaningful impact in enhancing the wellbeing of older Australians.
+- Tangible impact in enhancing the wellbeing, independence, and dignity of older Australians.

-• A vision for the future, with plans to expand or sustain their contributions.
+- Vision for the future, with clear strategies to expand or sustain their contributions.

-• Program Summary – A clear description of their initiative or work.
+- Program summary (500 words) – A detailed description of their initiative, project, or body of work.

-• Impact – Measurable outcomes and real-world benefits for older Australians.
+- Impact (250 words) – Measurable outcomes and demonstrated benefits for older Australians.

-• Supporting References – Testimonials or endorsements from colleagues, partners, or those directly affected by their work.
+- Supporting references (100 words) – Testimonials or endorsements from colleagues, partners, or those directly impacted.

 Assessment & Selection